rnabioco/aa-tRNA-seq-pipeline/README.md

 # AAtRNAseqPipe

-A pipeline to process ONT tRNA-seq data built using snakemake.
+A pipeline to process ONT AA-tRNA-seq data built using snakemake.

 # Usage